-Trucks need much more space and time to maneuver and traffic could slow them down tremendously.
+Trucks need much more space and time to maneuver, and traffic could slow them down tremendously.
 The same applies to weather conditions.

 Weather can change drastically from state to state.
-A snow or hail storm could bring a truck to full stop for hours.
+A snow or hail storm could bring a truck to a full stop for hours.